priyanksukhadiya/blog-importer-for-hubspot/README.md

 1. Configure your HubSpot API Key in the settings
 2. Choose your import preferences
-3. Click "Run Import Now" to import all published blog posts from HubSpot
+3. Click "Run Import Now" to **import all published HubSpot blog posts into WordPress**

 ### Automatic Sync

 1. Enable "Enable Sync (WP-Cron)" in the settings
 2. Choose your preferred sync interval
-3. The plugin will automatically check for new and updated posts based on your schedule
+3. The plugin will automatically check for new and updated HubSpot posts based on your schedule

 ### Import Statistics